 Available: Audiobook | Paperback | Hardcover | Audio CD | Kindle

 4. Seven Days in June

 Seven Days In June is Eva’s character, and Eva is a single mother of a brilliant-year-old.
 She’s also the best-selling author of a series of books.
-Eva was very heartbroken, and she had to rebuild herself after a heartbreak and create a life for herself.
+Eva was very heartbroken and had to rebuild herself after heartbreak and create a life for herself.
 On the other hand, we also see how Shane.
-After he ended with Eva, he also went on to take a different path that has been pretty rough and difficult for him.
+After he ended with Eva, he also took a different path that was rough and difficult for him.

 Like The Light We Lost, their chemistry has never left.
-So it’s pretty much like they have the strong connection, that strong pull that they have for one another.
-As they meet again, we as readers go back into how they met, why that time was so important to them and why Eva was so heartbroken.
+So it’s pretty much like they have a strong connection and pull they have for one another.
+As they meet again, we as readers go back into how they met, why that time was so important to them, and why Eva was so heartbroken.
 So we have many answers as to why they did not continue together on their path.
 We also see them in the present tense as we read along, trying to rekindle whatever they had.